russellbomer/scrapesuite/docs/WIZARD.md

 The HTML structure might be too dynamic (JavaScript-rendered).
 Try:
 1. View the page source (Ctrl+U)
 2. If you see `<div id="root"></div>` with no content, the site uses JavaScript rendering
-3. ScrapeSuite currently only supports static HTML (server-rendered pages)
+3. Foundry currently only supports static HTML (server-rendered pages)

 ### "Extraction shows empty values"